ssiissoo/my_scripts/README.md

 Usually they will not be complicated and you might even find a better alternative online, but whatever.

-## dmenu wrapper

-This is just a python wrapper for dmenu.
-It is used by other scripts.

-## notify wrapper

-This is a wrapper for the notify-send command.
-It is used by other scripts.

-## dmenu menu

-You can create a json file containing keywords and commands as a list of keys and values and run this program on it.
-I think it is a more convenient way to call custom dmenu prompts.

-## friendly reminder

-Here you can create a json file containing some information about upcoming meetings etc. which you will be reminded of when you constantly call this script (e.g. using cron).
-The notify-send command is used for this.
-It is basically a crappy calender.

 ## vol

 A simple script that gets the volume of your default output device and places